SparkyAndy/XCS229ii-FinalProject/README.md

 - **FinalPaperClassifyingComputerProcessesAndrewVealFINAL.pdf** is the final deliverable - the final paper

-It also contains the guidance documents for each deliverable - what the distribution of marks is and what each section of the document should cover:
+It also contains the guidance documents for each deliverable - what the distribution of marks is and what each section of the document should cover - these were written by Sebastian Hurubaru and are shared with his permission:

 - **xcs229ii_project_proposal.pdf**